-Belden comes to Campbell after a two-year stint as a volunteer assistant coach at UConn in 2015 and 2016.
+Belden came to Campbell after a two-year stint as a volunteer assistant coach at UConn in 2015 and 2016.
 While at UConn, Belden helped train the setters, worked with the staff to build offensive game plans, assisted with team travel plans, and helped put together opponent scouting reports.

-“Rob’s experience as a player and coach at several levels rounds out our staff nicely,” said Goral.
+“Rob’s experience as a player and coach at several levels rounds out our staff nicely,” said head coach Greg Goral.
 “He can train every position and assist in developing our offensive and defensive philosophies.
 He understands the different aspects of managing a program, and is proficient with recruiting and scouting.
 I’m looking forward to having two assistants with a lot of experience and versatility.
 Having a dedicated and effective staff will certainly help move this program towards our goals.”

 “I am excited at the opportunity to join a program that is already competing for conference championships and I look forward to helping Campbell volleyball reach its goals,” said Belden.
 “I hope to continue to improve the offense and help the team score more points offensively while building on the strong defense already in place.